IRL2/nanover-server-py/README.md

 `narupa.mdanalysis` provides a server for the trajectory service that infinitely loops over the frames of an example trajectory.
 To serve the frames on port 54321, run

+    # On MacOS and Linux
+    python ./python-libraries/narupa-mdanalysis/examples/example.py
+    # On Windows
     python .\python-libraries\narupa-mdanalysis\examples\example.py

 `narupa.ase` provides a server that runs a demo ASE simulation using the OpenMM forcefield.
 An example usage is:

+    # On MacOS and Linux
     python python-libraries/narupa-ase/examples/imd_openmm.py python-libraries/narupa-ase/examples/nanotube.xml
+    # On Windows
+    python python-libraries\narupa-ase\examples\imd_openmm.py python-libraries\narupa-ase\examples\nanotube.xml